aiven/devportal/docs/products/kafka/howto/fake-sample-data.rst

 Fake data generator on Docker
 -----------------------------

 To learn data streaming, you need a continuous flow of data and for that you can use the `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_.
-To take the generator into use:
+To start using the generator:

 1. Clone the repository: